Group Members

 2019-2020 Research Assistant

 Emily did her Hons project in the lab and has continued as an RA working on the role of gut damage repair mechanisms on bacterial shedding and spreading.
-She then obtained a Masters in Infection Biology from the University of Glasgow and will soon start a PhD on malaria (boo).
+She then obtained a Masters in Infection Biology from the University of Glasgow and is now pursuing a PhD studying the evolutionary ecology of circadian rhythms in malaria parasites.

 Hannah Miller